tsinghua-ideal/ExtendibleRadixTree/README.md

 ```

 #### Build the benchmark
 You can build the benchmark with the following command lines.
-In this benchmark, we evaluate insert and point query performance on synthetic datasets.
+In this benchmark, we evaluate insert and point query performance on synthetic data sets.
 ```
 cmake .
 make